US/EU – Steps for Whois

 3. agreed by the holder if a natural person;

-4. agreed by the holder listed in the Business Register;
+4. agreed by the holder if listed in the Commercial Register;

 5. decided by the domain’s registry;

-6. decided by the holder’s Business Register; or
+6. decided by the real holder’s country-specific Domain Control Register; or

 7. based on court decision;